 A journalist for most of her career, Melanie Warman joined the Society in October 2015 as Director of Media and Advocacy.
 Having worked in newspapers, television and radio, Melanie spent some time in Brussels as Media Officer for the Conservative Party in Europe before working with a number of national and international brands on PR, marketing and reputation management.

-Adam Stacey joined Sailors’ Society as commercial director in November 2015.
+Adam Stacey joined Sailors’ Society as Commercial Director in November 2015.
 Prior to this, he spent three years as CEO of a local charity in Hampshire and brings experience of running project-based social enterprises as well as being involved in a number of commercial businesses.
+As Director of Development, Adam is responsible for the charity's fundraising and commercial ventures.